Story by Alex Beecher // Staff Writer | Photo by Cat Murphy // Online Photo Editor

 If you want to learn about wine, take the class.
 Before taking this class, I had no idea what a wine vacuum system was.
 You don’t have to be an expert to be part of a class.
 Plus, we’re always constantly learning which is great.
 I will introduce you to every major style of wine that is made,’ he said.

 Johnston enjoys teaching his students how to take it easy and enjoy themselves while wine tasting.
+Some go as far as to get a wine sommelier set after these classes, so engrossed do they become in it.

 “I get upset at people who race through their glass of wine.
 Slow down and enjoy life; you only get one.
 Don’t worry.
 Just enjoy it.
 Every bottle of wine is a piece of art,” he said.